 HAM grafts used for certain ocular surface disorders (e.g., AmnioGraft®) have been shown to be effective in promoting healing.
 Traditionally they have been fixated with sutures or glue or secured under a bandage contact lens.
 Self-contained or ringed devices (e.g. AmbioDisk™, ProKera®) with no sutures, glue, or bandage lens needed allow for application in an office setting rather than as an outpatient.

 Amniotic fluid injections have been proposed as treatment for certain orthopedic uses (e.g. osteoarthritis, plantar fasciitis.
 When administered by injection. (e.g., AmnioMatrix®, Clarix® Flo) human amniotic tissue is micronized, or reduced in particle size to a form that can be suspended in liquid.
-HAM injections are being evaluated for the treatment of a variety of conditions, including tendonitis, plantar fasciitis, cartilage damage, and for alleviation of pain and stiffness in patients with osteoarthritis.Note: This policy addresses human amniotic/chorionic membrane products and amniotic fluid products only, for other bioengineered skin and soft tissue products please refer to the Bioengineered Skin and Soft Tissue Substitutes medical policy.
+HAM injections are being evaluated for the treatment of a variety of conditions, including tendonitis, plantar fasciitis, cartilage damage, and for alleviation of pain and stiffness in individuals with osteoarthritis.Note: This policy addresses human amniotic/chorionic membrane products and amniotic fluid products only, for other bioengineered skin and soft tissue products please refer to the Bioengineered Skin and Soft Tissue Substitutes medical policy.

 Human amniotic membrane grafts for the treatment of lower-extremity diabetic skin ulcers are considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)